vmware/terraform-provider-nsxt/website/docs/r/ip_block_subnet.html.markdown

 * `display_name` - (Optional) The display name of this resource.
 Defaults to ID if not set.
 * `description` - (Optional) Description of this resource.
 * `block_id` - (Required) Block id for which the subnet is created.
-* `size` - (Required) Represents the size or number of ip addresses in the subnet.
+* `size` - (Required) Represents the size or number of IP addresses in the subnet.
-* `tag` - (Optional) A list of scope + tag pairs to associate with this ip block subnet.
+* `tag` - (Optional) A list of scope + tag pairs to associate with this IP block subnet.

 ## Attributes Reference

 In addition to arguments listed above, the following attributes are exported:

-* `id` - ID of the ip_block_subnet.
+* `id` - ID of the IP block subnet.
 * `revision` - Indicates current revision number of the object as seen by NSX-T API server.
 This attribute can be useful for debugging.
 * `allocation_range` - A collection of IPv4 IP ranges used for IP allocation.
-* `cidr` - Represents the size or number of ip addresses in the subnet.
+* `cidr` - Represents the size or number of IP addresses in the subnet.
 All subnets of the same block must have the same size, which must be a power of 2.

 ## Importing

-An existing ip block subnet can be [imported][docs-import] into this resource, via the following command:
+An existing IP block subnet can be [imported][docs-import] into this resource, via the following command:

 [docs-import]: /docs/import/index.html